alyssadata/origin_recognition/01_source_line.md

 A source-line is the named origin path of a body of work.

-It identifies where the structure came from, who formed the line, what distinctions hold the work together, and what must remain attached when the work is cited, repeated, expanded, or used.
+It identifies where the structure came from, who formed the line, what distinctions hold the work together, and what must remain attached when the work is cited, referenced, discussed, reviewed, compared, or used in a separately authorized way.

 A source-line is not branding.